markuspoerschke/iCal/README.md

 This package offers an abstraction layer for creating iCalendars files.
 By using this PHP package, you can create `*.ics` files without the knowledge of the underling format.
-The output itself will follow [RFC 5545](https://www.ietf.org/rfc/rfc5545.html) as best as possible.
+The output itself will follow [RFC 5545](https://www.ietf.org/rfc/rfc5545.html) as good as possible.

 ## Installation